valotvince/perf-workshop/src/app/exercise-1/README.md

 - show an title, description and image (based on item's id)
 - show a fake number of active users changing each second

-The goal is to bring the component rendering time around or below 0.50 ms (half micro-second).
+The goal is to bring the component re-rendering time around or below 0.50 ms (half micro-second).
+First render time isn't an issue.

 ## Information